 Founded in 2011, Calyx arises out of an urgent need for transformative models of education that support healthy and sustainable life on earth, and provide meaningful opportunities for deep connection to nature, community and self.
 Through low and no cost programming, Calyx is helping to grow the next generation of muddy, nature connected kids who are wise and empowered to make positive change in the world.

 Calyx partners with community organizations to expand its reach and deepen learning.
 We accomplish our mission through the SEA/Calyx collaborative agreement with WA State Parks where we exchange service and stewardship for onsite learning.
 Other partnerships have included: Buffalo Field Campaign, Langley Whale Center, Orca Network, SkyRoot Farm, South Whidbey School District, South Whidbey Tilth, Whidbey Audubon Society, Whidbey Camano Land Trust, Whidbey Institute, and Young Women Empowered (Seattle).

 For more information about Calyx, visit www.CalyxSchool.org

 Bringing Learning to Life!

-Transforming Systems: SEA is appreciated by Puget Sound teachers and environmental organizations for the way we operate as a cultural ferryboat: SEA travels across systems to connect school and community stakeholders who otherwise would not find their way to each others’ territory.
-As part of the BLL program, SEA’s Co-Directors offer professional development trainings for teachers and representatives of community-based organizations.
-These trainings explore how to integrate meaningful community-based and project-based learning for students as well as develop sustainable, long-term collaborations.
+Transforming Systems: SEA has been appreciated by Puget Sound teachers and environmental organizations for the way we operate as a cultural ferryboat: SEA travels across systems to connect school and community stakeholders who otherwise would not find their way to each others’ territory.
+As part of the Bringing Learning to Life program, SEA offered professional development trainings for teachers and representatives of community-based organizations.
+These trainings have explored how to integrate meaningful community-based and project-based learning for students as well as develop sustainable, long-term collaborations.